APPJON001/Hand-Drawn-Circuit-To-LT-Spice-Netlist-Conversion-Tool/README.md

-# Introduction
+# Honours Thesis Project: Circuit Schematic Detection and Conversion

-This repository holds the code for my honours thesis project.
-Please star this repository if you find the included research helpful.
+Welcome to the repository for my honours thesis project!
+If you find this research helpful, please consider starring this repository.

-Object detection with a state-of-the-art YOLOv8 model was used to detect components in a given hand drawn circuit schematic.
-Advanced image processing techniques (The Hough Transform, Pixel Density Analysis, Pixel Tracing, etc.) were then applied to determine how components were connected together.
-Information gathered from the previous stages was then used to generate a simulatable netlist in LT-Spice format.
-Overall, high conversion accuracies were achieved for schematics with non-terminalled components.
-Components that were terminaled (diodes and DC sources) were not determined accurately, since minimal focus was given to this subset.
+# Project Overview

+This project involves detecting components in hand-drawn circuit schematics using the state-of-the-art YOLOv8 object detection model.
+Here’s a brief overview of the process:

+* Component Detection: YOLOv8 detects various components within the circuit schematic.
+* Image Processing: Advanced techniques such as Hough Transform, Pixel Density Analysis, and Pixel Tracing are used to determine how the components are connected.
+* Netlist Generation: The processed information is used to create a netlist in LT-Spice format, making the schematic ready for simulation.

+The system achieves high accuracy in converting schematics, especially for non-terminal components.
+Graphically terminalled components (like diodes and DC sources) were less accurately identified due to limited training on this subset.

 The full system pipeline is depicted graphically below: